microsoft/EdgeML/tf/README.md

 2. [Bonsai](https://github.com/Microsoft/EdgeML/blob/master/publications/Bonsai.pdf)

 ## ProtoNN
-`edgeml.graph.protoNN` implements the ProtoNN prediction graph in tensorflow.
+`edgeml.graph.protoNN` implements the ProtoNN prediction graph in Tensorflow.
 The training routine for ProtoNN is decoupled from the forward graph to facilitate a plug and play behaviour wherein ProtoNN can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).